June 25, 1956 – June 8, 2018

 An ode to Anthony Bourdain – traveler, ambassador for good, honest food, and one of the great storytellers.

 I still remember the day I heard the news of Anthony Bourdain’s passing.
-I was in The Philippines, a country Bourdain loved to visit for the delicious food and fascinating culture.
+I was in The Philippines, a country Bourdain loved to visit for its delicious food and fascinating culture.
 The people of the Philippines loved him back.
 As did millions of fans everywhere.
 I’d flown in from Bali, where the world’s most famous cook had just filmed one of the last episodes of Parts Unknown, Bourdain’s groundbreaking show for CNN.
 In another life, I might have bumped into him.
 I never met Tony Bourdain, but his work had a profound influence on my life.

 Bourdain was cool without trying.
 He was devastatingly funny in the most off-hand way.
-He conversed with refugees, political journalists, and the president of the United States with equal ease.
+With equal ease, he conversed with refugees, political journalists, and the president of the United States.

 I read his first book, Kitchen Confidential in 2000, weeks after it came out, and loved every page of it.
 There now existed a book about food that I could discuss with my friends in the pub.
 While his later books never quite reached the pinnacle of success of Kitchen Confidential, Bourdain continued to be a wonderful storyteller – a title he used for himself.